Design & Technology

 Our intention is to help students develop, through the study of Design & Technology, a range of skills which can be transferred into many real-world situations.

 While learning in a practical manner, students will build up creativity, problem solving, planning, virtual modelling and evaluation skills to become independent and resourceful.
-In a safe learning environment they will build the confidence to take risks and learn from mistakes and develop resilience while understanding developments in design and technology, its impact and effect of products on individuals, society and the environment.
+In a safe learning environment, they will build the confidence to take risks and learn from mistakes and develop resilience while understanding developments in design and technology, its impact and effect of products on individuals, society and the environment.

 Through engaging and challenging lessons students will learn to enjoy learning in subjects which foster and promote interests for later life and lead to employability and success in a whole range of careers.